All Products

 HBase Storage Mode

-Used to store HBase data files.
+Specifies the storage mode for HBase data files.
 The following modes are supported: OSS-HDFS and OSS.

-If you select the OSS-HDFS mode, you must also configure HBase Storage Path.
+If you select the OSS-HDFS mode, you must also configure the HBase Storage Path.
 We recommend that you select a bucket for which the HDFS service is enabled.

 Parameter